LindaSt/english_words_generator/README.md

-# chinese_mnis_generator
+# word_image_generator

-You can generate your own mnist like chinese character dataset.
+You can generate binary images from a provided word list in any font provided.

 ### Requirements
 - conda